-Data are comparable (subject to caveats) across jurisdictions from 2018-19 onwards and over time for all jurisdictions except NSW (NSW changed in 2018-19 bringing it in line with national counting rules but creating a break with its historical reporting).

-Data are complete (subject to caveats) for the current reporting period.
+- Data are comparable (subject to caveats) across jurisdictions from 2018-19 onwards and over time for all jurisdictions except NSW (NSW changed in 2018-19 bringing it in line with national counting rules but creating a break with its historical reporting). - Data are complete (subject to caveats) for the current reporting period.

-Figure 11.6 Cardiac arrest survived event rate, 2018-19
+Figure 11.6 Cardiac arrest survived event rate, 2019-20 by jurisdiction (a), (b)

-by jurisdiction

-Data were not available for NSW for 2009-10, 2010-11 and 2011-12, and the NT for 2009-10 and 2010-11.
+(a) The NT recorded no Paramedic witnessed adult cardiac arrests for 2019-20. (b) Data were not available for NSW for 2010-11 and 2011-12, and the NT for 2010-11.

-Nationally in 2018-19, the survival rates for patients in VF or VT cardiac arrest or paramedic witnessed cardiac arrest were higher than for non-paramedic witnessed cardiac arrest where resuscitation was attempted.
+Nationally in 2019-20, the survival rates for patients in VF or VT cardiac arrest or paramedic witnessed cardiac arrest were higher than for non-paramedic witnessed cardiac arrest where resuscitation was attempted.

-Refer to the interpretative material for detailed indicator interpretation, definitions and caveats. www.pc.gov.au/rogs
+$Refer to the interpretative \, material \, for \, detailed \, indicator \, interpretation, \, definitions \, and \, caveats. \, www.pc.gov.au/rogs$